I want you to be everything that’s you, deep at the center of your being.

 A challenging journey, difficult at times, to “be everything that’s you, deep at the center of your being.”

 Most of us won’t traverse the path to our deep center.
-We will detour to another track, one we perceive as more doable, safer.
+Instead, we detour to another track, one we perceive as more doable, safer.

 Some of us may ask a multitude of questions: Did we miss something?
 Should we have stood longer or sat deeper?
 Was there another choice, a truer one?
 Did we really enter the center of our being and be everything we were?

 We may never know.
-Maybe the center we have arrived at is nothing more than a glimmer of what is possible.
+Maybe the center we’ve arrived at is nothing more than a glimmer of what is possible.

 What if we realize we are avoiding our deep center—not honoring it, holding it, nourishing it, or even believing it exists?